Code-Institute-Submissions/Shinners888-MS3MusicLibrary_JulyResub/README.md

 ## Database Creation

 In MongoDB I created a music library database with four collections: 'genres', 'site_users', 'composers' and 'works'.
-'Works' is the main collection and gathers data from each other collection.
+'Works' is the main collection and gathers data from all other collections.

 -------------
 ### 1. GENRES

-Each genre has it's own information.
+Each genre has its own information.
 To display them chronologically in the site, each has an Int ID depending on when that period of classical music occurs.
 This provides a reference of a time period when a user is uploading a new piece, for those who may not be sure of the classical music eras.

 |  | | Genre | Chronological Genre Number (as genre_id) | Timeline |
 | -- | -- | --- | ----------- | -----------------|